Operations Overview

 There are also a pair of locals operating each way daily between

-industries on the line with certain exceptions as mentioned below.
+the line with certain exceptions as mentioned below.
+Principal

-Principal products hauled include crude oil, sand and gravel,
+products hauled include crude oil, sand and gravel, food products, rough

-food products, rough sawn lumber, farm supplies and equipment, and
+sawn lumber, farm supplies and equipment, and general merchandise.

 Finally, there is the "wood train" that runs daily from Willis to